-If you’re attempting to create an online marketing strategy, it’s vital for you to understand a few basic things.
+If you’re attempting to create an online marketing strategy, you need to understand a few basic things.
 You need to know what a landing page is, for example.
-You also need to know about calls to action, or CTAs.
+You also need to know about calls to action or CTAs.
 Finally, you should be familiar with the way these things function as integral parts of a digital marketing campaign.
 As we take a look at landing pages and CTAs, how they function within an online marketing campaign will become self-evident.

 The Fundamentals of Landing Pages

 If you’ve ever clicked on a digital advertisement, the odds are good you ended up on a landing page.
 In general, a landing page is a standalone web page that’s made to support an online marketing campaign.
 Landing pages typically have one single goal, which is referred to as a call to action.
 Their singular objective and inherent simplicity are what make landing pages an effective way to increase the conversion rates your paid advertisements produce.

 In simple terms, a landing page is a web page that businesses use to sell products or services, gain user sign-ups, or obtain user contact information.

 On a landing page, online users may exchange information or confirm purchases in return for obtaining products or services or acting upon a brand’s promotions.
 Depending on the digital campaign strategy, companies may develop single or multiple landing pages to increase lead or sales conversion rates.

 Depending on the business objectives, landing pages may vary in content, CTA, keywords, media, and lead forms.
 From the design, landing pages may be quick to develop, easy to navigate, and effective web pages for increasing conversions.
 Also, landing pages may be used for tracking online user actions.
 From analysis, online companies may optimize landing pages to increase impressions, target larger audiences, and boost conversions.

 While there are alternatives to making a landing page, these web pages may be developed using templates on various CRM and landing page builders.

 The Importance of Landing Pages